mrocklin/cmsc15200/labs/lab1/index.md

 <img src="debugPerspectiveVariables.png" alt="debug window variables tab"
 width="50%">

 You will see a list of all the variables declared in the current scope.
 In C/C++, uninitialized variables contain no significant value.
 Your values may be different than these.
+Watch this panel as we move forward in the lab - it will always contain the current values of the active variables.

 ### Step Over